A Note on the IR Finiteness of Fermion Loop Diagrams: Proof of the Main Result

-and it vanishes in $D=4$ dimensions.
+and it vanishes in $n=4$ dimensions.
 Thus each fermion loop diagram is soft finite, independent of kind of massless external particles attached to it.
-We should mention here that soft finiteness of fermion loop diagrams is indirectly shown by Kinoshita in \cite{Kinoshita62}.\\ \\
+We should mention here that the soft finiteness of fermion loop diagrams is indirectly shown by Kinoshita in \cite{Kinoshita:1962ur}. \\

 Next we consider the behavior of fermion loop integral in collinear region.
 We take {$ l_i = x p_{i+1}+\epsilon_\perp$}, ($x\ne 0,-1$ as it corresponds to softness of $l_i$ and $l_{i+1}$ respectively) with $\eps_\perp\cdot p_{i+1} = 0 $.
 Note that in $\eps_\perp \rightarrow 0$ limit, this condition implies collinearity of $l_i$ with $p_{i+1}$.
 In this collinear limit only vanishing denominators are $l_i^2 = \eps_\perp^2$ and $l_{i+1}^2 = \eps_\perp^2$.
-Thus the integral in Eq.
-(1) reads,
+Thus the integral in Eq.~\ref{eq:floop_int} reads,

-We need to make the above substitution for $l_i$ in $V_i$'s also, in case they depend on the loop momentum {\it e.g.} in graviton-fermion vertex.
-Since the vertex factors are different for different kind of external particles, we will consider three separate cases to see the behavior of fermion loop integral in collinear limit.
-Referring to Feynman rules in fig. \ref{fig:feynrules}, we see\\
+We need to make the above substitution for $l_i$ in $V_i$s also, in case they depend on the loop momentum {\it e.g.} in graviton-fermion vertex.
+Since the vertex factors are different for different kind of external particles (see Fig.~\ref{fig:feynrules}), we will consider three separate cases to see the behavior of fermion loop integral in the collinear limit. \begin{enumerate} \item {\bf Scalars :}